 What if instead of tending to grief with the hope of its banishment, we tended our grief with welcome and nourishment?

 In this class, grief itself is not seen as an illness or a "problem" to be banished.
-We are not trying to fix or cure grief, but to better understand the effects that grief can have on our bodies and nervous systems, and support ourselves and other grieving persons as we navigate grief.
+We are not trying to fix or cure grief, but to better understand the effects that grief can have on our bodies and nervous systems, and support and nourish ourselves and other grieving persons as we navigate grief.

 This course is grounded in the understanding that humans have never really done grief alone, as individuals, or a species.
 Plants and communal care have been a part of human practices of grief care and death care probably for as long as humans have been around, and are incredible bringers of nourishment in grief.